Two kinds of pictures can be added to a published site:

 Images on your site should "earn their keep" by illustrating your own U3A's location and range of activities, ideally along with some accompanying text.
 If you find it difficult to decide on a suitable title for a picture, or explain why it is there, ypu may need to think twice about including it!

-You may attach as many pictures to a page as you like.
-You can show only one picture on the Home page at any one time — if you add more the one most recently loaded will be shown.
-For other pages the most recently loaded go in the sidebar — if there are more than five they are shown as "thumbnails" into a block below the page text.
+You can show only one picture on the Home page at anytime — if you add more the one most recently loaded will be shown.
+For other pages the most ecently loaded go in the sidebar — if there are more than five they are shown as "thumbnails" in a block below the page text.
 If visitors click on one to see it in full size, they will be able to follow successive links through all the other pictures for the same page, in reverse order of their upload time.

 You now have an additional option to change the default display order of pictures in sidebar and 'overflow' block by applying an extra sequence number to them.